 How to Find Us & Hours of Operation

 The CHP Student Service Center is located in the atrium of the Health Professions Building, HPB 1250.
-The hours of operation are Monday through Friday, 8 AM to 5 PM or by appointment.
+The advising staff is happy to offer phone and virtual appointments for the fall semester.